Legal Reference ElementsLegal Reference for Public Libraries: Introduction

 The Legal Reference Interview

 There are many resources to help library staff distinguish between legal information and legal advice (linked below).
 The line is often blurry.
 Law librarians and even attorneys do not always agree on where the line is.
 The tips below can help you recognize the difference.

 People think of the public library as a place to find answers.
 With legal reference, many times you will not be finding an answer, but rather providing a response.
 That response will include information, but may not be specifically an answer.

 What is the difference between advice and information?

-Advice requires careful analysis of the law as it applies to a person's specific situation, and may affect the rights and responsibilities of the patron.
+- Requires careful analysis of the law as it applies to a person's specific situation

 Exercise Your Skills